Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Benchmarking and Empirical Analysis

-\textbullet~\textbf{Additional advantages of deep models.} First, as show in Table~\ref{table:att_stat}, deep models achieve great improvement on two general object categories, \textit{Animal} and \textit{Artifact}, showing its ability to learn from large amount examples.
-Second, deep models are less sensitive to incomplete object shape ($\mathcal{HO}$ and $\mathcal{OV}$), since they learn high-level semantics.
-Third, deep models narrow the performance gap between different scene categories (\textit{Indoor} v.s. \textit{Natural}), showing robustness against various background settings.
+\textbullet~\textbf{Additional advantages of deep models.} As shown~in Table~\ref{table:att_stat}, deep models achieve great improvements on semantically rich objects (\textit{Human}, \textit{Animal} and \textit{Artifact}), {demonstrating} advantages in semantic modeling.
+This is verified again by their good performance on complex object shapes ($\mathcal{HO}$, $\mathcal{OV}$, $\mathcal{OC}$, $\mathcal{CT}$).
+Deep models also narrow the gap between different scene categories (\textit{Indoor} \textit{v.s.} \textit{Natural}), {indicating an} improved robustness against various backgrounds.